-Neonates can have gynecomastia at birth which is believed to be due to elevated estrone and estradiol concentrations in fetal blood.
-Dehydroepiandrosterone (DHEA) and DHEA-sulfate get converted to estrone and estradiol respectively by the placenta during pregnancy.
-Gynecomastia in this age group is believed to be physiological and should regress by the age of 3 weeks of life.
+- Neonates can have transient physiological gynecomastia at birth due to elevated estrogen concentrations in fetal blood.
+It should regress by the age of 3 weeks of life.

 Etiology of Gynecomastia

-Liver disease is associated with increased production of androstenedione from the adrenals which is then aromatized to estrogen.
-This explains why patients with liver cirrhosis can also develop gynecomastia.
+Liver disease and cirrhosis are associated with increased production of androstenedione from the adrenals which is then aromatized to estrogen, resulting in gynecomastia.
+It is estimated that about two-thirds of cirrhotic persons have gynecomastia.

-Laboratory investigations are of most importance when the cause of gynecomastia is not known at time of presentation.
-Common etiologies should be excluded by evaluating the liver, kidney and thyroid function status.
+Laboratory investigations are of most importance when the cause of gynecomastia is unknown at the time of presentation.
+Common etiologies should be excluded by evaluating the liver, kidney, and thyroid function status.

-Once liver disease, kidney disease and hyperthyroidism are excluded, the next step would be to evaluate certain hormones’ levels in the blood.
-Estradiol, testosterone and DHEA should be checked to exclude excess estrogen or low androgen etiologies.
+The next step would be to evaluate serum hormone levels.
+Estradiol, testosterone, and DHEA should be checked to exclude excess estrogen or low androgen etiologies.
 Luteinizing hormone and follicle stimulating hormone levels should be also checked to exclude hypogonadism due to a decrease in gonadotropins.
 Human chorionic gonadotropins are elevated in certain tumors and should be checked.

 Patients with suspicion of breast cancer should undergo a mammography.
 Breast ultrasonography can be used to visualize the glandular nature of the enlarged breast.

-Testicular ultrasound might be indicated to exclude testicular tumors, such as seminomas or nonseminomas, which are linked to increased human chorionic gonadotropin levels.
+Testicular ultrasound might be indicated to exclude testicular tumors.

-Abdominal computed tomography scans or ultrasonography can be used to exclude liver tumors or liver cirrhosis respectively.
+Abdominal computed tomography scans or ultrasonography can be used to exclude liver tumors and/or liver cirrhosis.

-When mammography is not sufficient to exclude breast cancer as the cause of gynecomastia, breast tissue biopsy is usually indicated.
-Histologic examination will easily role out breast cancer, but is unlikely to confirm the diagnosis of gynecomastia because the amount of cells taken in the biopsy is usually not sufficient to diagnose gynecomastia.
+When mammography is not sufficient to exclude breast cancer as the cause of gynecomastia, breast tissue biopsy is usually indicated and histologic examination is needed to rule out breast cancer.

-After one year of onset, if gynecomastia persists and is symptomatic, surgical treatment might be needed.
+After one year of onset, if gynecomastia persists and is symptomatic, or if the patient is psychologically distressed and embarrassed about his physical appearance that interferes with his normal daily activities, a surgical treatment might be needed.
 Surgery involves removing breast glandular tissue by a subcutaneous mastectomy approach.